-He believed that individual investors are more empowered than large investors as they are not bound by bureaucracy among many other reasons.
+He believed that individual investors are more empowered than large investors as they are not bound by bureaucracy, among other reasons.

 He is also a great believer in investing in what you understand.

-Read on to find out more on Peter Lynch and his investment mantras.
+Read on to find out more about Peter Lynch and his investment mantras.

 Peter Lynch himself was a 'story' investor.
 Through extensive research, he built stories around the company's growth path before investing.
-Lynch used actors such as, what is the company doing, what will the company do, what is it doing to achieve its goals etc. to build stories.
+Lynch used actors such as what the company is doing, what it will do, what it is doing to achieve its goals, etc., to build stories.

-Stories like slow/fast-growing companies, cyclical companies, reliable companies and many others can be built after analysing the company.
+Stories like slow/fast-growing companies, cyclical companies, reliable companies, and many others can be built after analyzing the company.

-Lynch did not sell his holdings till the time the company's growth story had changed for the worse.
-He has conducted studies to understand the power of compounding over the long run.
+Lynch did not sell his holdings until the company's growth story had worsened.
+Instead, he has studied the power of compounding over the long run.
 He also did not believe in timing the market before making investment decisions.

 "Invest in what you know." – Peter Lynch.

-So your knowledge of the subject can help you decide whether you should invest in the company or not.
-An informed decision keeps you prepared for unforeseen circumstances.
+Knowledge of the subject can help you decide whether to invest in the company.
+In addition, an informed decision keeps you prepared for unforeseen circumstances.

-This shouldn't come as a surprise as we are talking about investing your money.
-So there must be proper research done before making any move.
-One of the key drivers of Peter Lynch's success is his extensive research.
+This is another Peter Lynch strategy.
+This shouldn't be a surprise as we are discussing investing your money.
+So there must be adequate research done before making any move.
+One of the critical drivers of Peter Lynch's success is his extensive research.

-Peter Lynch believed in picking stocks one-by-one after thorough research rather than expecting a speculative platform to throw open a list of 'good stocks’.
-Take one stock at a time, get acquainted with the company and the industry.
+Peter Lynch believed in picking stocks one by one after thorough research rather than expecting a speculative platform to throw open a list of 'good stocks.'
+Instead, take one stock at a time and get acquainted with the company and the industry.

 Peter Lynch also kept the following points in mind when selecting stocks:

-Peter Lynch has one of the best books called One Up On Wall Street.
-In the book, he emphasises that one should avoid hot stocks.
+Peter Lynch has one of the best books, One Up On Wall Street.
+In the book, he emphasizes that one should avoid hot stocks.

 "If I could avoid a single stock, it would be the hottest stock in the hottest industry, the one that gets the most favourable publicity, the one that every investor hears about in the carpool or on the commuter train – and succumbing to the social pressure, often buys."

-This is quite true as the hot stocks might gain that initial publicity from some people, and social media and the internet can act as a catalyst to give it even more publicity.
+This is quite true as the hot stocks might gain that initial publicity from some people, and social media and the internet can act as a catalyst to give them even more publicity.
 This results in the stock price touching the sky.
-But it can lose its value quickly once the investors realise that such hot stocks will not grow in the future.
+But it can lose its value quickly once the investors realize that such hot stocks will not grow.